theabraham/grooveshark-enhancement-suite/INSTALL.md

 For Chrome
 ----------

-1. Clone repository
+1. Clone the repository.
-2. Go to Window > Extensions
+2. Go to Window > Extensions.
 3. Do you see **Grooveshark Enhancement Suite #.# (Unpacked)** in the list?

 ### Yes